haranobuhardo/Gas-Detection-Using-Traditional-ML/Readme.md

-# Gas Detection and Classification Dataset
+# Gas Detection and Classification

-This repository contains information about the MultimodalGasData dataset for gas detection and classification.
+This repository contains information about Gas Detection Classification with Traditional Classification Machine Learning Techniques.

+Relying on a single sensor for gas detection may not yield accurate results, as various real-world applications demand robust and reliable detection methods.
+Implementing a modern ML techniques also requires a lot computational resource, meaning not efficient for an emergency system.
+Thus, there is a need for developing efficient gas detection systems that utilize simple traditional classification machine learning techniques to enhance the accuracy and reliability of gas detection.

 ## Dataset Information